michelf/php-markdown/Readme.md

 This library package is meant to be used with class autoloading.
 For autoloading to work, your project needs have setup a PSR-0-compatible autoloader.
 See the included Readme.php file for a minimal autoloader setup.
-(If you don't want to use autoloading you can do a classic `require_once` to manually include the files prior use instead.)
+(If you cannot use autoloading, see below.)

 With class autoloading in place, putting the 'Michelf' folder in your include path should be enough for this to work: